Tommy's friend Badger comes on the scene. Retro fiction.

 When the club closed, they all took the late bus back to Locksford with Judy deciding to spend the night at Kenny's bedsit on the Meadowview estate, as often happened.
 They sat drinking hot cocoa and Judy spoke up about something that had been on her mind.
 "I was having a chat with Stan at the dance studio and I asked if we could take part in the contest in Blackpool this year."

-"But because you only go there on Saturday's, he said that we would not qualify from the club.
+Judy gave a brief laugh while shaking her head.
+"Anyway, because you only go there on Saturday's, he said we would not qualify from the club.
 So I was thinking, maybe if you joined me in the week a couple of nights we might get a shot at it."

 "So you want me to do some poncey ballroom dancing."